 The next time someone despairs that they lead "a dog's life," perhaps they should clarify exactly which dog.
 Historically, aristocrats kept lap dogs as status symbols, showering them with gifts -- a tradition that remains and well, from Chelsea to West Hollywood.
 And while there's such a thing as too much, indulging one's pet is akin to indulging oneself.

-The Perfect Accessories for Your pet
+The Right Stuff The Perfect Accessories for Your pet

 Whatever trend is sweeping across a certain industry -- foodies and their locally sourced organic fare, fall runways riddled with cozy cashmere turtlenecks -- you can be sure that some great mind will recreate it in puppy proportions and slap a price tag on it.
 In his exploration of the dynamics between people and their critters, "Why Do People Love Their Pets?"
 Professor John Archer speaks about mankind's impulse to treat domesticated animals as substitute children, making them take part in cultural rituals that we've cultivated for ourselves.
 But what of it?
 With an array of options -- from the tongue-in-cheek to the downright ridiculous -- there's something for every canine desire.
 Here are some of our favorites.